whoissqr/NODE/README.md

-#A sample CRUD web application to access PostgreSQL using NODEJS and TypeAhead
+#A sample CRUD webpage using NODEJS and TypeAhead

 This is an extremely simple NODEJS application built on top of Express and Twitter TypeAhead.
 It connects to a PostgreSQL server and display some database rows in